🧬

 Unique facts and fascinating details

-• Despite their size, they are remarkably agile and excel in dog sports like agility and obedience.
+• Despite their size, they are remarkably agile and excel in various canine sports like agility and tracking.

 Frequently Asked Questions